chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 truffle(develop)> simpleStorage.set(10)
 ```

-Have a look at the response
+Have a look at the response.

 ```js
 truffle(develop)> simpleStorage.set(10)